You reach for food to soothe yourself, to comfort yourself, to make everything better just for a moment.

 Why is it so difficult to meet those needs directly?

 Even if you’re able to identify what you’re feeling, any attempt to fulfil your emotional need collides with the belief that looking after yourself is selfish.
 This conflict causes you anxiety and you interpret your discomfort as a sign you’re doing something wrong.
 So you stop.

 In reality, that discomfort is a sign that you’re doing something very, very right.

 Changing how you relate to yourself is an uncomfortable process.
 You encounter resistance from long-held and deeply ingrained beliefs.
 I’m not worthy of comfort.
 I don’t deserve self-care.
 I’m simply not one of the precious few who gets to relax into themselves, embrace everything life has to offer and have a damn good time.

 If it feels uncomfortable to speak to yourself with kindness, to offer yourself understanding, to care for and comfort yourself – good.
 That means you’re pushing back against the idea that you’re not allowed to consider your own needs.

 Keep pushing until you arrive at a place that feels right for you.
 Where you balance your needs with the expectations of others.

 A place where giving yourself comfort – real comfort, not the counterfeit comfort that comes with binge eating – is no longer uncomfortable.

-To explore more about meeting your needs, click here to read my 2017 blog post “If It’s Not Food What Do You Really Need?”
+To explore more about meeting your needs, click here to read the post “If It’s Not Food What Do You Really Need?”

 In the interest of balancing my own needs with the expectations of others (and practising what I preach), I’ve decided I’m no longer going to publish my weekly blog post on Sundays.
 That way, I can unplug and have some proper downtime at the weekend.